-pplprs.co.uk/what-we-do/pplprs.co.uk/contact-us
+pplprs.co.uk/what-we-do/ pplprs.co.uk/contact-us

-4. Health & Safety and Operations
+4. Health & Safety and Operations The term 'operations' covers the

 Your Responsibility

 Where members of the public are invited to participate in a staged and planned event, the responsibility, or duty of care, for public safety rests with the organiser and/or the owner of the property or land where such events are staged.
 This means that as the organiser, you have a duty of care for your audience.